Battle of Mühlberg: Aftermath

-The battle ended with a complete defeat of the Saxon army which suffered severe losses, estimated at around 2000–3000 men.
+The battle ended with a complete defeat of the Saxon army which suffered severe losses, estimated at 2000–3000 men.
 In addition, the Protestants suffered the almost complete capture of their artillery, ammunition, and banners; many soldiers also ended up prisoners.
 On the imperial side, around fifty soldiers were killed.

 John Frederick was responsible for not preparing an adequate defense on the river Elbe; that could have prevented the imperial troops from crossing it.
 His surrender symbolically sanctioned the end of the Schmalkaldic League.
 Charles decided to spare his life, but he had to exchange it with the capitulation of the stronghold of Wittenberg.
 He was condemned as a heretic and imprisoned, and was forced to leave the electoral privilege to his cousin Maurice, who for his help in the imperial victory, was given the control of the Electorate of Saxony.
 John Frederick was later released in 1552, two years before his death.

 The surrender of Philip of Hesse soon afterwards ended the Schmalkaldic War, but the Protestant problem remained unresolved.
 Many of the princes and key reformers, such as Martin Bucer, fled to England, where they directly influenced the English Reformation.
 The peace reached between Catholic and Protestants in Germany (Augsburg Interim, 1548) was not enough to bring peace inside the Empire and only in 1555 the Peace of Augsburg stated the end of the wars of religion in the Empire, allowing each ruler to choose between Catholicism and Lutheranism.
 That principle ended the project to reunite Germany under a single religious confession.

 The town of Mühlberg hosts a small museum dedicated to the battle.